MLP-VectorClub/Winterchilla/CONTRIBUTING.md

 ### Node.js

 Make sure the `build-essential` package is installed, otherwise some required asset compilation tools might fail to build.
-Run `npm install -g yarn && yarn install` in the project directory to get the dependencies, then run `npm install -g gulp` so you can use the `gulp` command to kick the file watchers into action.
+Run `npm i` in the project directory to get the dependencies, then run `npm i -g gulp` so you can use the `gulp watch` command to kick the file watchers into action.

 ### Web Server (nginx)